How they caught him: Fingerprint led authorities to mail bomb suspect

 In addition to the fingerprint, Sayoc possibly left DNA on "a sample collected from a piece of the IED inside [Maxine] Waters package" and "from a piece of the IED inside the Obama" package, according to the criminal complaint written by FBI Special Agent David Brown.

-The samples can be connected to Sayaoc through DNA collected from him from an earlier arrest in Florida, officials said.
+The samples can be connected to Sayoc through DNA collected from him from an earlier arrest in Florida, officials said.

 "Amazing work by FBI, ATF, NYC’s Joint Antiterrorism Task Force, NYPD, and law enforcement in Florida, California, New York, and across the country.
 One latent fingerprint and two DNA samples led to the arrest of Cesar Sayok for federal crimes that would put him away for decades," tweeted Harvard law professor Laurence Tribe.